aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 Now it is "just" your part of the work that remains.
 Most of this work is to be done in the files in `tram/utils`.
 They contain `TODO` comments that instruct you what to do.

+The file `files/tramviz.py` has some parts that should be modified to match the class definitions and method names in your own `trams.py` file from Lab 2.
+This concerns in particular the function `network_graphviz()`, which does work "out of the box" if you have used certain method names and data representations.
+But since these details were not specified in Lab 2, you will have to adapt the function to your own implemantation.

+As the picture in `examples/show_route.html` shows, we expect three different colours to be used:

+- green for stops on the shortest path
+- orange for stops on quickest path
+- cyan for stops that are on both paths

+You can also use some other colours if you prefer.
+Other stops should be left white.

 Links in `home.html` and `show_route.html` should also be changed to your local files when you are able to generate them.